Complete Guide to our Rear Systems

 Further information

-For another deep dive into the AeroPack, check out Cass Gilbert’s in-depth review on Bikepacking.com.
+For another deep dive into the CargoPack (formerly known as the AeroPack), check out Cass Gilbert’s in-depth review on Bikepacking.com.

 If you can’t find what you need here, you can always contact our friendly Customer Service team.

-The AeroPack is an integrated seat pack, meaning that the top bag and arch are connected together.
+The CargoPack and SpeedPack are an integrated top bag and arch, which are connected together.
 With the Tailfin Racks, the top bag is detachable.
 For some riders this is an important difference, for others, it is not.
-The AeroPack is lighter for the weight-conscious rider and has a more simplistic design – which is sometimes preferential on longer trips.
+The integrated versions are lighter for the weight-conscious rider and has a more simplistic design – which is sometimes preferential on longer trips.
 For more info, read this.

-Yes, an AeroPack order will include the Top Bag, Arch and relevant connector parts.
+Yes, an CargoPack/SpeedPack order will include the Top Bag, Arch and relevant connector parts.
 The bag and arch connect together to form one integrated product.
 See our AeroPack assembly guide here.

-Both alloy and carbon racks have been tested to the same standards and are capable of carrying a maximum of 27kg.
-The carbon-fibre AeroPack has been designed to be strong, and we have historically seen close-to-zero failures due to impact.
-The main differences between the Alloy and Carbon versions of the AeroPack are weight, price, and aesthetics.
+Both alloy and carbon racks and arches have been tested to the same standards and are capable of carrying a maximum of 27kg.
+The carbon-fibre arch has been designed to be strong, and we have historically seen close-to-zero failures due to impact.
+The main differences between the Alloy and Carbon versions are weight, price, and aesthetics.

 The pack itself has loops made for certain clip-on lights.
-We also offer seatpost mounted light mounts, and regular rack mounted light mounts, which affixes to the AeroPack to allow you to mount your rear light directly to the pack.
+We also offer seatpost-mounted light mounts, and regular rack mounted light mounts, which affixes to the Top Bag to allow you to mount your rear light directly to the pack.

 This depends on the type of riding you’re doing now and your plans for the future.
 If the majority of your trips are short overnighters then you probably won’t need side panniers, likewise if you’re riding mainly singletrack.
 If you’re planning some big adventures or want the option to carry up to 27kg in the future, then we recommend the pannier mounted model as you can attach Tailfin Panniers to increase capacity.
 With our Pannier Adaptors, you can also carry other brands of panniers.